Trending Topics

 4. Study the event guide and venue

 The steps in the Lambeau Field bowl have a tread height and depth that’s different from a standard set of steps.
-After about 50 rows of climbing, the step tread height and depth changes.
+After about 50 rows of climbing, the step tread height and depth change.
 Look for information like this, as well as information on registration, packet pickup, parking and medical assistance in the online event guide.
 Also, try to talk to past participants about how they prepared, any difficulties they encountered and their words of advice for a newbie.

 5. Choose your clothing and footwear